Christian life and faith. 1:4-10

 v6-8.
 Second, Paul evidences the effects on the lives of the Thessalonians themselves: i] "You welcomed the message with joy", v6.
 Despite severe suffering and opposition, they responded to the gospel with joy, a Spirit inspired joy.
 This joy was so powerful that it overwhelmed their present troubles, Acts.5:41, 2Cor.7:4, 8:2; ii] They took up the work of evangelism, v7-8.
 They were a model church community, especially in their work of evangelism.
 They got the message out, so much so that many people far and wide come to hear and respond to the gospel.

 v9-10.
-Paul makes special note of the Thessalonians' testimony, a testimony which has spread far and wide and which has been reported to Paul: i] The Thessalonian believers spoke openly of how they received the gospel from Paul and his mission team.
+Paul makes special note of the witness, or testimony, of the Thessalonians, a testimony which has spread far and wide and which has been reported to Paul: i] The Thessalonian believers spoke openly of how they received the gospel from Paul and his mission team.
 For them, it was a word from God, - "the Lord's message"; ii] They turned to God from idols to serve a living and true God.
 As one historian put it, "the attitude of Apostolic Christianity to the Polytheistic world was one of militant hostility."
 They rejected idols and entered into the service of a God who is living and true.
 God is a living God in that he is active, unlike the idols who do nothing.
 God is the creator of all things and orders all things both in heaven and on earth.
 God is also a true God, a real God, as opposed to false or counterfeit idols.
 Their service was to a God who exists; iii] They possessed a sustained and fervent expectation of the return of Jesus.
 They looked forward to the day when they would be rescued from the coming wrath of God.
 For the New Testament, "the wrath of God" is a notable feature of the coming day of judgment.
-It is a central part of gospel proclamation and was therefore emphasized in the preaching of the Thessalonian believers.
+For the Thessalonian believers it was central to the gospel and was therefore emphasized in their preaching.

 A model church

-As far as Paul is concerned, the Thessalonians are a model church.
+As far as Paul is concerned, the church in Thessalonica is a model church.
 I wonder how well we fit this model?

 2. "You became imitators.... of the Lord."
-For a church community to image a Christ-like life is a mighty thing indeed.
+For a church community to image a Christ-like life is a mighty feature indeed.

 3. "You welcomed the message with... joy."
 It is a wonderful quality to rejoice in trouble.
 It is clear that we should possess such a joy, seeking it as a gift of Christ's indwelling Spirit.

-4. "The Lord's message rang out from you.... your faith in God has become known everywhere."
+4. "The Lord's message rang out from you."
 A model church is devoted to the business of getting the gospel out, undertaking the work of evangelism, not necessarily doing the up-front work, but none-the-less committed to seeing to it that the gospel is communicated in our district and to the ends of the world.

 5. "You turned to God from idols."
 How easily we get sucked into worshipping the idols of this age.
 How easy it is to get caught up into the materialistic milieu of our times and end up adopting the life-style of success.
 A model church stands against the ethos of its age.

 7. You "wait for his Son from heaven."
-A model church is fervent in its eternal hope, sustained by Christ's return.
+A model church is fervent in its eternal hope.

 1. The members of the mission team sensed the Lord's presence in their mission to the Thessalonians.
 What did they feel? v.5.